“Finally, all of you be of one mind, having compassion for one another; love as brothers, be tenderhearted, be courteous.”

 So long as the self is the most important thing to us, there can be no such thing as empathy.
 Empathy depends on a willingness to forget the self.
-God expects us to step outside self and identify with the suffering of others.
-Empathy comes to our heart when Christ reigns within our hearts.
+God expects us to step outside ourselves and identify with the suffering of others.
+Empathy comes to our hearts when Christ reigns within our hearts.

 In music, harmony occurs when cords vibrate together.
 Do you vibrate with other Christians?
 Are you on the same cord?
 Do you have an affinity of heart with others in the kingdom?
 Compassion is two hearts tugging at one load.

 It is because we love God’s people that their misfortune, sickness, accident, or surgery affects us.
-We feel bad that they have come upon evil days.
-Their tribulations and reverses concern us.
+We are concerned that they have come upon evil days.
+We can identify with their tribulations and reverses.
 Our first impetus is, “I wonder if I can be of any help to them.
 Maybe I can get under their load during this time of trial.”
 This is part of our responsibility to fellow Christians.

 We belong to the same spiritual family.
 We belong to each other.
 We should tell those we love that we love them before they end in the casket.
 It is very difficult for our loved ones to hear us when they are in the coffin.
 Why not throw verbal bouquets to them now while they can appreciate it?
 We think of this when Mother’s Day comes around.
 “I am going to tell my mother how much I appreciate her,” but she dies before Mother’s Day.
 After her death, you say, “Oh, what a wonderful mother I had.”
 Why not tell her now?

 Some folk have a love for souls but have no love for God’s people.
 This is inconsistent.
 They feel no responsibility to people in the local church.
 They think that their only responsibility is to get the gospel out.
 They are half right and half wrong.
-Who wants to be 50%, right?
-The same epistle that says “I am debtor” to the lost also says “own no man anything but to love one another.”
+Who wants to be 50% right?
+The same epistle that says “I am debtor” to the lost also says, “own no man anything but love one another.”